Adolescent Idiopathic Scoliosis

 Potential benefits included a faster recovery, less pain, maintenance of muscle function, and less blood loss. .
 “Once curves approach 40-50 degrees, they are at risk for progressing into adulthood.
 In Stephanie's case, the deformity she had was already more than she was comfortable with.”

 Dr. Geck performed the minimally invasive scoliosis surgery, and corrected her 48 degree curve down to 12 degrees, correction of 80%.
 Stephanie was out of bed walking in two days.
 In 4 weeks she was back to walking through dance practice.
-As the Co-Chief of the Seton Spine and Scoliosis Center, Dr. Geck is the first surgeon in Texas and one of the few in the United States to perform minimally invasive scoliosis surgery on adolescents and adults for idiopathic scoliosis.
+As the Co-Chief of the Texas Spine & Scoliosis, Dr. Geck is the first surgeon in Texas and one of the few in the United States to perform minimally invasive scoliosis surgery on adolescents and adults for idiopathic scoliosis.

 Stephanie was in the hospital for 4 days.
 “After the 5th day I did not take any pain medicine at all,” Stephanie recalls.
 After 4 weeks, she was back to dance line walk throughs.
 Back at school now as a Sophomore, Stephanie says she feels taller, skinnier, and “I have never been so happy with the way I look”.
 She is excited to get back to dancing, gymastics, and cheer.